zafkar/obsidian-plugin-tunic-symbols/README.md

 # Tunic Language Symbols

 This is a simple Obsidian plugin that displays Tunic language symbols.
+## Installation

+> **It's recommended to create a new vault before using this plugin.**

+Clone this repository in the `plugins` folder of your obsidian vault.
+*You may have to create the folder at `VAULT/.obsidian/plugins`*

+In Obsidian settings, Under `community plugins`, click on `Turn on community plugins` if you haven't done so already.

+Enable `Tunic language symbols`

 ## How to Use

-The plugin replaces the pattern `t%hexchars%` with the corresponding Tunic symbols.
+The plugin replaces the pattern `t%hexchars%` with the corresponding Tunic symbols in the **read view**.
 Each bit in the `hexchars` string represents a possible line in the symbol.

 ### Single-Width Symbols